aravinds-arv/python-programming-questions/access_rights.md

 # Problem Statement

 You are trying to create a permission based filesystem access for the new unix-inspired Operating System you are developing.
-The requirements for this system is given below.
+The requirements for this system is as given below.

 For each file there is a known set of operations which may be applied to it: write W,